cyberbotics/webots-doc/automobile/road-segments.md

 - `id`: Could contain a unique ID.
 A unique ID is required to use the [SUMO exporter](sumo-exporter.md).
 - `shape`: Could contain a list of 3D coordinates which will be linked clockwise to display the graphical shape.
 - `connectedRoadIDs`: Could contain a list of the identifiers of the connected Road.
 This is required to use the [SUMO exporter](sumo-exporter.md).
-- `crossroadBoundingObject`: Defines if this crossroad should enable collisions based on the graphical shape.
+- `boundingObject`: Defines if this crossroad should enable collisions based on the graphical shape.

 ### Roundabout